Inter-facility Transfers

 Admission or Transfer?

-Either or both of the sending and receiving sites may use Connect Care as the record of care.
+The receiving sites may or may not use Connect Care as the record of care.

 Connect Care or non-Connect Care Facility?

-Interfacility transfers (IFTs) from sites where Connect Care is not the record of care follow their usual processes.
-This involves a RAAPID call requesting consultation and possible transfer to a higher level of care.
+Inter-facility transfers (IFTs) from sites where Connect Care is not the record of care (e.g., out-of-province) follow their usual processes.
+This involves a RAAPID call requesting consultation and possible transfer to a different level of care.
 If a transfer is approved, the sending site prepares transfer documents and transport orders in their legacy systems (e.g., paper).

-All IFTs from a site where Connect Care is the record of care are managed with an "Interfacility Transfer" navigator, found as a single tab within the "Discharge" activity available when a patient's chart is opened to an inpatient encounter.
-The navigator contains instructions.
-It is important to note different paths within the navigator according to whether the patient is going to a Connect Care site or a non-Connect Care site.
+All IFTs from a site where Connect Care is the record of care are managed with one of the "Inter-facility Transfer" navigators, selected by using the "Discharge Transfer Gateway" navigator.
+The gateway provides simple instructions and prompts to help prescribers follow the correct workflow.
+It is important to note different paths from the gateway according to whether the patient is going to a Connect Care site or to a non-Connect Care site.